 Victoria’s bushfire threat

-- large areas of highly flammable dry eucalypt forest and grassland
+- large areas of highly flammable dry eucalypt forest

 - a climate pattern of mild, moist winters followed by hot dry summers